Hamburg: Public transport

 Public transport by rail, bus, and ship is organised by the Hamburger Verkehrsverbund ("Hamburg transit authority") (HVV).
 Tickets sold by one company are valid on all other HVV companies' services.
 The HVV was the first organisation of this kind worldwide.

 Thirty-three mass transit rail lines across the city are the backbone of public transport.
 The S-Bahn (commuter train system) comprises six lines and the U-Bahn four lines – U-Bahn is short for Untergrundbahn (underground railway).
 Approximately 41 km of 101 km of the U-Bahn is underground; most is on embankments or viaduct or at ground level.
 Older residents still speak of the system as Hochbahn (elevated railway), also because the operating company of the subway is the Hamburger Hochbahn.
 The AKN railway connects satellite towns in Schleswig-Holstein to the city.
 On some routes regional trains of Germany's major railway company Deutsche Bahn AG and the regional metronom trains may be used with an HVV ticket.
 Regional trains stop at various stations within city limits such as the four larger stations, Hauptbahnhof, Dammtor, Altona, and Harburg, as well as Hamburg Hasselbrook and Hamburg Bergedorf.
 The tram system was opened in 1866 and shut down in 1978.

 Gaps in the rail network are filled by more than 669 bus routes, operated by single-deck two-, three- and four-axle diesel buses.
 Hamburg has no trams or trolleybuses, but has hydrogen-fuelled buses.
 The buses run frequently during working hours, with buses on the MetroBus routes running every ten minutes from 6 am to 9 pm.
 On special weekday night lines the intervals can be 30 minutes or more, while on normal days (Monday-Friday) normal buses stop running at night (some lines run 24 hours a day, every day of the year at least every half hour).

-There are eight ferry lines along the River Elbe, operated by HADAG, that fall under the aegis of the HVV.
+There are eight ferry lines along the Elbe, operated by HADAG, that fall under the aegis of the HVV.
 While mainly used by citizens and dock workers, they can also be used for sightseeing tours.

+There are additionally several cruise terminals each suited to different sizes of ship all of which feature power connections large enough to allow suitably equipped ships to plug in and turn off all their engines.